asseco-voice/laravel-containers/README.md

 **Additional notes**:
-- first time migrating, independently of containable trait, a ``containers`` table will be created, and a single default container will be seeded.
+- first time migrating, independently of containable trait, a ``containers`` table will be created, and a single default container will be seeded if app is in production.
+Otherwise, it will seed additional containers as well.
 - command ``asseco-voice:containers`` will create a migration to add an additional ``container_id`` field to a model. **Do not** simply transfer that ID to original model
 migration and delete this one, or upon next ``asseco-voice:containers`` command run, a